lutraconsulting/mergin-docs/README.md

 This repository contains source files for the Mergin Help Center - https://help.cloudmergin.com/

-The site is built with Jekyll and auto-deployed using GitHub Pages from `web` branch.
+The site is built with Jekyll and auto-deployed using GitHub Pages from `gh-pages` branch.

 # For Developers